EliteMasterEric/ChallengeAPI/README.md

     - The Beast (trophy spawning and softlock prevention)
 - Built-in fixes for challenge XML attributes which would otherwise have major issues:
     - `startingpill` (properly supports Little Baggy)
+    - `roomfilter` (REPENTOGON only, properly supports Devil and Angel rooms)

 ## Upcoming Features